 The movement also works the shoulders and the pulling muscles in your arms — biceps, brachialis, and brachioradialis.

 The stabilizers include the abdominals, hamstrings, and glutes.

-When executing the T-Bar Row, it is important to establish correct form in order to avoid risk of back injury.
+When executing the T-Bar Row, it is important to establish the correct form in order to avoid the risk of a back injury.

 Lifting Injury Risk

 When doing this exercise, it is essential to maintain a neutral spine.
 However, many trainers will flex the spine when executing the T-Bar Row.

 We do it because it’s comfortable; it’s easy and saves energy.

 We rely on our ligaments!

 As the spine begins to flex, it is supported by the muscles.
 However, as the spine approaches a state of full flexion, the support stops coming from the muscles and it comes from the intervertebral discs and ligaments.

 So why shouldn’t we rely on our ligaments?!